MOHILKUMAR/DevTinderBackend/homeWork.md

 -create authRouter, ProfileRouter, requestRouter Import these routers in app.js

+-Create Connection Request Scheme
+-Send connection Request API
+-proper validation of data
+-Think about all corner cases
+-read more about the $or and $&
 -Create Post /logot API
 -Create Patch/profile/edit
 -Create Patch/profile/password API  => forgot password API -Make you validate all data in every POST , Patch API.
+-scheme.pre("save") function.
+-Read the compound index  and index in mongoDb.
+-why do we need the index in db
+-what is the advantage and disadvantage of creating the index?